 By mid-1990, talk turned to the inaugural World Equestrian Games in Stockholm.
 In the Aug.
 24, 1990, issue, Chronicle President Peter Winants wrote his impressions of the world championships in an editorial.

 U.S. riders brought home three medals; Becky Hart and RO Grand Sultan earned individual gold in endurance, Bruce Davidson and Pirate Lion brought home individual bronze in eventing, and the vaulting team earned bronze.

-In February 1990, the AHSA voted to delay the new helmet rule requiring all juniors and all competitors in eventing to wear one, for one year.
-In 1991, they finally reached a compromise, recommending all riders wear ATSM/SEI-approved helmets and allowing juniors and eventing riders to continue to wear their now obsolete Pony Club standard helmets.
+In February 1990, the AHSA voted to delay for one year a new helmet rule requiring all juniors and all competitors in eventing to wear one.
+In 1991, they finally reached a compromise, recommending all riders wear ATSM/SEI-approved helmets and allowing juniors and eventing riders to continue to wear their now-obsolete Pony Club standard helmets.